-To close down the incentive channel, all successful applicants were offered career opportunities on the job.
-After being recruited, all agents train together for one year, during which they receive the same information about the career opportunities they were entitled to as civil servants.
+To close down the incentive channel, all successful applicants are eligible forcareer opportunities once hired.
+After being recruited, all agents train together for one year, during which they receive the same information about the career opportunities they are entitled to as civil servants.
 As treatment and control health workers face the same incentives once hired, performance differences, if any, are attributable to selection.

 The experiment aims to create differences in career opportunities at the application stage and then to eliminate these differences after candidates have been hired.
-To check whether it succeeded, we ask all agents about perceived benefits of the job when they first arrive at the training school and then again twenty months later, that is, after they have completed the one year training.
-To elicit this information, we give each health worker a bag of 50 beans and ask them to allocate the beans
+To check whether it succeeded, we ask all agents about perceived benefits of the job when they first arrive at the training school in June 2011 and then again twenty-two months later in April-May 2013, which is after they have completed the one-year training.
+To elicit this information, we give each health worker a bag of 50 beans and ask them to allocate the beans to different cards describing potential benefits of the job.
+This method has two desirable features: (i) it forces respondents to take into account the trade-off between different benefits, namely that giving more weight to one benefit necessarily implies that other benefits will be given less weight, and (ii) it allows us to test whether the treatment affected other benefits besides career advancement and community service.

-&lt;sup>12District officials are given a packet containing 10 recruitment posters and 40 application forms for each health post and are asked to distribute each packet to the respective health center and, from there, to ensure that recruitment posters are posted, application forms are made available, and so forth.
+There are two sources of potential desirability bias, which might affect the magnitude of the treatment effects but not their sign.
+First, the fact that respondents say what they think the posters are posted, application forms are made available, and so forth.
 We conduct a series of follow-up calls over several weeks to the district point-persons to ensure that the recruitment process is conducted as planned.
 To reinforce the treatment, we also include a basic written script that the district officials are invited to use to inform health centers and neighborhood health committees on the health worker program and recruitment process.
 In the career opportunities treatment, the script describes the new program as follows: "This is an opportunity for qualified Zambians to obtain employment and to advance their health careers.
 Opportunities for training to advance to positions such as Nurse and Clinical Officer may be available in the future."
 In contrast, in the control group, the script states, "This is an opportunity for local community members to become trained and serve the health needs of their community." (see Appendix F).

-&lt;sup>13The 28% who were out of work are either unemployed (13%), housewives (7.5%), or full time students (8.5%).
+13The 28% who were out of work are either unemployed (13%), housewives (7.5%), or full time students (8.5%).
 Most (65%) of the unpaid jobs are in agriculture.
 These are balanced across treatments.